cobalthq/cobalt-product-public-docs/README.md

   Non-OK status: 403 --- index.html --> https://cobaltio.zendesk.com/hc/en-us/categories/360005476672-Cobalt-Platform
 ```

+## Review Grammar

+This repository includes `beta` rules based on the [Vale grammar linter](docs.errata.ai/vale).
+You can set
+up a Vale plugin with the VSCode IDE, per https://github.com/errata-ai/vale-vscode.
+You can find these rules
+in the `styles/` subdirectory.
+They include:

+- Modified rules from GitLab in the `cobalt/` subdirectory
+- [Google Developer Style Guide](https://github.com/errata-ai/Google) rules, customized for Vale
+- Rules associated with the [write-good](https://github.com/btford/write-good) grammar linter

+These rules are a "Work in Progress"; we may overrule/modify them as we use them to evaluate Cobalt content.

 ## Search Engine Optimization (SEO)

-Includes custom settings in layouts/partials/head.html for <title> and <meta> tags.
+Includes custom settings in layouts/partials/head.html for `<title>` and `<meta>` tags.
 Based in part on https://harrycresswell.com/writing/hugo-seo-accurate-page-titles/.

 ## Troubleshooting